Qazi Hameeduddin: Marriage and children

 From the first wife, Qazi Hameeduddin had two sons Qazi Amaduddin and Raziuddin.
 Qazi Amaduddin was the last Qazi of Tijara as he performed this job till 1947.
 In 1947, both these brothers were migrated to Pakistan.
 After the partition, Qazi Amaduddin was settled in Lahore while Raziuddin Qazi preferred to live in Karachi.

 Qazi Amaduddin, from his third wife, had three sons.
 Late Prof. Qazi Salahuddin, Misbah Uddin Qazi and Shuja Uddin Qazi.

-His son Misbah Uddin Qazi, who is also a renowned world famed artist, was married to elder daughter of Raziuddin Qazi.
-Their elder son is Sabah Uddin Qazi whereas Isbah Uddin Qazi is the elder grandson.
-Three generations used to live happily under a roof in Rawalpindi.
+His son Salah uddin Qazi, who was also an Islamiat and Arabic professor, was married to Rafat Jameela,daughter of Waseem uddin Qazi.
+Their eldest son is Qazi Yasir uddin whereas Muhammad Asher uddin Qazi is the eldest grandson.
+Three generations used to live happily under a roof in Lahore.

 From the second wife, Aisha, Qazi Hameeduddin had one daughter, Sajida Begum.
 Aisha's father Haji Mahmood belonged to Kabul from where he went to Hajj and settled there at Makkah.
 In Makkah, he married Aisha' mother Nafeesa.
 Apart from Aisha, his other daughter's name was Zainab.
 Zainab was also married in Bhopal to Maulvi Abdullah who received Mansab from the Bhopal state.
 Aisha died two years after marriage.

 After the death of Aisha, Qazi Hameeduddin married to her niece, Tahira.
 From Tahira, he had three sons Samsamuddin, Haji Israruddin and Dr. Anwaruddin.